 Picture: Ewan Bennett

 20 years after this tunnel was built, construction work took place on Heathrow Terminal 5.
 Despite these plans, it wasn't built in the originally supposed location, leaving this specially treated section of the line over a kilometre away from the location finally decided for the terminal.
-For this reason, this remarkable bit of foresight is not being used and a different part of the loop is currently being prepared to be converted into a station.
+For this reason, this remarkable bit of foresight is not being used and a branch line off the loop was ultimately constructed to serve Terminal 5.

 Since the tunnel is actually connected to the surface via a metal staircase, it could in theory still be used as an emergency egress point in times of emergency in the same way most of the other abandoned stations could be used.

 So, this location can't really be considered an abandoned station since it wasn't completed, but like Bull & Bush on the Northern Line, deserves a mention as it could well have become an active station!

 All photographs and research material on this page provided with thanks by Ewan Benett and used with permission.

 All material on this page is © 2001,2003 Hywel Williams unless otherwise noted.